sirkevinc/Sprint-Challenge--Theory-Algorithms/algorithms/algorithms.md

 }
 ```

 - b.
-Starting at the middle level of the building, and continuing to move down by half the levels until an egg breaks will allow you to determine the value of `f` while minimizing the amount of eggs that are dropped.
+Starting at the middle level of the building, and continuing to move up or down by half the levels until an egg breaks or doesn't break will allow you to determine the value of `f` while minimizing the amount of eggs that are dropped.